 Clinician Researcher Academy

-A clinician researcher is a registered clinician, still working in clinical practice, but also maintaining an active clinical or preclinical research program.
+A clinician researcher is a registered clinician who works in clinical practice but also maintains an active clinical or preclinical research program.

 How are we achieving this?

-Our Academy is a partnership with the Royal Brisbane and Women’s Hospital, Metro North Health and Queensland Health to co-design and integrate research training and collaborations with the health workforce.
+Our Academy is a partnership with RBWH, Metro North Health and Queensland Health to co-design and integrate research training and collaborations with the health workforce.

 What are our focus areas?

-- Joint academic and clinical appointments between QIMR Berghofer and Royal Brisbane and Women’s Hospital.
+- Joint academic and clinical appointments between QIMR Berghofer and the Royal Brisbane and Women’s Hospital.

 - Junior doctor research rotations to build ground-up collaborations and a clinical higher degree research pipeline.